 Documenting the early literacy and numeracy practices of home tutors in distance and isolated education in Australia

 Lee, L. and Wilks, A. (2007) Documenting the early literacy and numeracy practices of home tutors in distance and isolated education in Australia.
-Australian Journal of Early Childhood, 32 (2). pp. 28-36.
+Australasian Journal of Early Childhood, 32 (2). pp. 28-36.

 *Open access, no subscription required